Improve your Engineering Knowledge

-Engineering can be defined as the application of pure sciences such as physics, mathematics and chemistry, to providing practical solutions for work that needs to be undertaken by man.
+Engineering can be defined as the application of pure sciences such as physics, mathematics and chemistry, to provide practical solutions for work that needs to be undertaken by man.
+This often involves development of structures, machines, apparatus or manufacturing processes to facilitate the work.

-- Explore possibilities for applying science to create practical solutions in the real world
+- Explore possibilities for applying science to create practical solutions in the real world, and

 - Consider appropriate and innovative engineering solutions to improve efficiency and productivity in agriculture and horticulture.